Standard Dresser Dimensions

 What Are the Standard Dresser Dimensions?

-A dresser is defined as piece of furniture with six to nine drawers that is roughly waist-high and wider than it is tall or deep.
+A dresser is defined as a piece of furniture with six, seven or even nine drawers that is roughly waist-high and wider than it is tall or deep.
 The typical, rectangular dresser usually measures about 60 inches wide, 20 inches deep, and 30 inches tall.
 However, dresser dimensions vary quite a bit.
-Because waist-high can mean different things to different people, dresser height can range from as low as 26 inches all the way up to 44 inches tall.
+Because waist-high can be a big difference between different people, dresser height can range from as low as 26 inches all the way up to 44 inches tall.
 The standard dresser height is usually between 30 and 36 inches.

 Choosing the Right Dresser Height for Your Needs